-

 Our Ready-made Investments Quarterly Update

-Here’s our update on what's been happening across markets over the past three months, recent changes we've made and how our range of Ready-made Investment funds are performing.
+Here’s our update on what's been happening in the markets and how our range of Ready-made Investment (RMI) funds are performing.

 What changes have we made?

-Our Strategic Asset Allocation (SAA) is our mix of shares, bonds, and cash designed to give you the best portfolio outcome for the long term.
-Our Tactical Asset Allocation (TAA) is the process where we actively deviate from our SAA in order to take advantage of short-term investment opportunities.
+Our Strategic Asset Allocation (SAA) is our optimum mix of shares, bonds and cash, designed to give you the best portfolio outcome for the long term.
+While our Tactical Asset Allocation (TAA) is the process where we actively deviate from our SAA, in order to take advantage of short-term investment opportunities.

 Next steps

-You can relax in the knowledge that we will continue to monitor and manage your Ready-made Investments and we’ll update you regularly on their performance and any changes we’ve made.
+You can relax in the knowledge that we will continue to monitor and manage your RMI fund in line with its objectives.
+We’ll update you regularly on their performance and any changes we’ve made.

 How the funds have performed